alexandrubuzea/alexandrubuzea/README.md

 - ⚡ Fun fact: ...
 -->

-- a Computer Science student (Bachelor) at University POLITEHNICA of Bucharest \
+- a Computer Science student (Bachelor) at University POLITEHNICA of Bucharest
-- very passionate about \
+- very passionate about
-      - Artifficial Intelligence and Machine Learning \
+      - Artifficial Intelligence and Machine Learning
-      - functional programming \
+      - functional programming
-      - compilers and parsers \
+      - compilers and parsers
-      - numerical analysis and numerical computing \
+      - numerical analysis and numerical computing
-- an Undergraduate Teaching Assistant at University POLITEHNICA of Bucharest in \
+- an Undergraduate Teaching Assistant at University POLITEHNICA of Bucharest in
-      - Computer Programming and Programming Languages (`C`) (1st year) \
+      - Computer Programming and Programming Languages (`C`) (1st year)
-      - Numerical Methods (`MATLAB`/`GNU Octave`) (1st year) \
+      - Numerical Methods (`MATLAB`/`GNU Octave`) (1st year)
       - Analysis of Algorithms (2nd year)
       - Operating Systems (`C`) (2nd year)
       - Programming Paradigms (`Racket`, `Haskell`, `Prolog`) (2nd year)
       - Formal Languages and Automata (3rd year)
 - open to new internship opportunities and projects.

-- How to reach me: \
+- How to reach me: alexandru.buzea2007@stud.acs.upb.ro or alexandrubuzea2001@gmail.com
-  | E-mail: \
-    -> alexandru.buzea2007@stud.acs.upb.ro \
-    -> alexandrubuzea2001@gmail.com \

 LANGUAGES AND TOOLS